jeju5/management/cs/aws/aws_developer.md

       * Blue is active(current) version instances
       * Green is new version instances
       * No Performance Down Issue

-    * Terms
+  * Deployment Group
-      * Deployment Group: A set of EC2 instances or Lambda functions where you will deploy new software.
+    * A set of EC2 instances or Lambda functions where you will deploy new software.
-      * AppSpec File: A document that defines actions AWS CodeDeploy will execute
+  * CodeDeploy agent
-  * CodeDeploy agent is a program that runs code deploy tasks in terminal
+    * program that runs code deploy tasks in terminal

   * You can store revision codes in S3.

   * AppSpecFile (appspec.yaml)
     * Defines parameters used for CodeDeploy.
     1. For Lambda Deployment